cskoglun/diffsync_phpipam_networkanalytics/README.md

 ## Requirements
 - Python installed in your environment
 - [PHPIPAM](https://phpipam.net/) with API enabled
-- Custom field in PHPIPAM where you map subnets to Cisco Network Analytics
+- Custom field in PHPIPAM where you map subnets to Cisco Network Analytics called "Network_Analytics_Pool"
 - Cisco Network Analytics

 This documentation will not cover how to install PHPIPAM or deploy Cisco Network Analytics.